italoosorio/SilkBuilder-Doc/tags/Tile.md

 ## Properties
 <sup>*</sup>Required property.
 ### id<sup>*</sup>
 The tile's unique identifier.<br>Default Value: *Empty*.
 ### tag
 The HTML tag used as the Tail wrapper.
-If not provided, it uses "div"<br>Default Value: *div*.
+If not provided, it uses "div".<br>Default Value: *div*.
 ### dataSource
 Set the name of the **silk:DataProvider** providing the data to render the tail's content.<br>Default Value: *Empty*.
 ### parentList